lesleyrs/Client3/README.md

 - WIP ports for most game consoles from 1998 until 2013!
 Ones with incomplete input are set up to auto-connect.
 - optional [config.ini](example.ini) file to change client behaviour.
 Create an empty config.ini to avoid passing cli args.

-See [docs](/docs) for more info and media.
+See [docs](/docs) for more info, media, and TODOs.

 ## known issues
 ```
-(outside of emscripten.c): server cache changes requires manual cache+checksums update in client for now, the server has an issue with client map crcs changing when only server maps get updated.
-Also textures were modified to make quests unhoverable since there are no journals + grayed out unfinished ones), remove original cache at bin/archives when the textures match.
+(non-emscripten): server cache changes requires manual cache+archive_checksums update in the client since it doesn't download, also the server has an issue with client map crcs changing when only server maps get updated.

-no midi fading, old js code for IE: https://github.com/2004Scape/Server/blob/61bf21fb3755c14b5cf6d47c9d974dee5783beda/view/javaclient.ejs new ts code: https://github.com/2004Scape/Client2/commit/92e74f1f134ea82e48dd608dcca3422777a7a986 (client-ts has more some fade fixes)
+no midi fading, old js code for IE: https://github.com/2004Scape/Server/blob/61bf21fb3755c14b5cf6d47c9d974dee5783beda/view/javaclient.ejs new ts code: https://github.com/2004Scape/Client2/commit/92e74f1f134ea82e48dd608dcca3422777a7a986 https://github.com/LostCityRS/Client-TS/pulls?q=is%3Apr+is%3Aclosed+midi

 wordfilter isn't ported yet, so you will see your own swear words but others don't as it gets filtered by the server still.

 locs like fires have no animations as pushLocs is disabled for now, it constantly allocates memory due to always calling model_copy_faces in loctype which requires a different approach.
 The leaks get worse if the dynamic model cache can't fit all sequences (animations) of the models in an area, disable the allocator to see origins.

-fix playground leaks, fix component "indirect" leaks model/pix24: they get modified in packets so the global component doesn't own that memory anymore.

-check docs for more TODOs
 ```

 ## quickstart for windows